Sanga, Nigeria

 Sanga (also Igbunbu) is a Local Government Area in southern Kaduna State, Nigeria.
 Its headquarters is in the town of Gbantu (Hausa: Gwantu).
 The Local Government Council is chaired by Bisallah Malam.
-It has an area of 1,821 km^{2} and had a population of 151,485 at the 2006 census.
+It has an area of 1,821 km^{2} and had a population of 151,485 as at the 2006 census.
 The postal code of the area is 801.

 Boundaries

-Sanga Local Government Area shares boundaries with just a single local government area in southern Kaduna State, Jema'a Local Government Area to the west.
-The rest of its boundaries are shared with Plateau State to the east and Nasarawa State to the south respectively.
+Sanga Local Government Area (LGA) shares boundaries with just a single local government area in southern Kaduna State, Jema'a LGA to the west.
+The rest of its boundaries are shared with Barkin Ladi, Bokkos, and Riyom LGAs of Plateau State to the east; and Akwanga, Karu, Kokona, and Wamba LGAs of Nasarawa State to the south respectively.

+Geography

+Sanga Local Government Area has an average temperature of 32 degrees Celsius and a total area of 781 square kilometers.
+The two distinct seasons that the Local Government Area experiences are the dry and the rainy seasons, with an average wind speed of 10 km/h throughout the region.

 Population

 Sanga Local Government Area according to the March 21, 2006 national population census was put at 151,485.
 Its population was projected by the National Population Commission of Nigeria and National Bureau of Statistics to be 204,500 by March 21, 2016.

 People

-The people of Sanga Local Government Area include the Ninzam, Numana, Ninte, Mada (Mœda), Nungu and others of related origin, spoken language and historic affiliations.
+The people of Sanga Local Government Area include the Nandu, Ningon, Tari, Ayu, Ninzam, Numana, Ninte, Mada (Mœda), Nungu and others of related origin, spoken language and historic affiliations.